MicrosoftDocs/cpp-docs.it-it/docs/cppcx/wrl/ftmbase-class.md

 ## <a name="remarks"></a>Osservazioni

-Per ulteriori informazioni, vedere [Classe RuntimeClass](runtimeclass-class.md).
+Per ulteriori informazioni, vedere la [classe RuntimeClass](runtimeclass-class.md).

 ## <a name="members"></a>Membri